-- A reverse acquisition occurs when the entity that issues securities (the legal acquirer) is identified as the acquiree for accounting purposes on the basis of the guidance in paragraphs B13-B18.
+- B19 A reverse acquisition occurs when the entity that issues securities (the legal acquirer) is identified as the acquiree for accounting purposes on the basis of the guidance in paragraphs B13-B18.
 The entity whose equity interests are acquired (the legal acquiree) must be the acquirer for accounting purposes for the transaction to be considered a reverse acquisition.
 For example, reverse acquisitions sometimes occur when a private operating entity wants to become a public entity but does not want to register its equity shares.
 To accomplish that, the private entity will arrange for a public entity to acquire its equity interests in exchange for the equity interests of the public entity.
-In this example, the public entity is the legal acquirer because it issued its equity interests, and the private entity is the legal acquiree because its equity interests were acquired.
+In this example, the public entity is the legal acquiree because it equity interests were acquired.
 However, application of the guidance in paragraphs B13-B18 results in identifying: - (a) the public entity as the acquiree for accounting purposes (the accounting acquiree); and - (b) the private entity as the acquirer for accounting purposes (the accounting acquirer).